- Singing the Faith: 527 (CD22 #2)

 . . . and none will batter, rape, abuse.

-This last list of violent experiences is also taken up in Ruth’s hymn Sacred the body God has created (StF 618)
+This final, very specific, list of violent experiences is also taken up in Ruth’s hymn Sacred the body God has created (StF 618)

-Yet, for all the anger and clear-sightedness that we may imagine has inspired Ruth’s writing, there is nothing shouty or forceful hymn.
+Yet, for all the anger and clear-sightedness that we may imagine has inspired Ruth’s writing, there is nothing shouty or forceful about this hymn.
 Rather, it is imbued with a sense of deep sadness and compassion; a mood taken up by Ian Howarth’s aptly named tune, “Haven”.
-It matches the words by moving gently from sorrow in the opening two lines of each verse to something more like loving determination in the second two.
-This feels right for, as Ruth as said:
+Ian’s harmony matches the words by moving gently from sorrow in the opening two lines of each verse to something more like loving determination in the second two.
+This feels right for, as Ruth has said:

 “Although they may treat controversial issues, I seek not to be polemic in my hymn texts, but rather set out to create words that particular communities can sing to express their hope and their commitment to act so that God’s will be done ‘on earth as in heaven’.”